 Preventing police officers from completing suicide is a priority for all law enforcement agencies.
-Police officers who are male, midway through their career (average of 12.2 years of experience), and fall below the rank of sergeant have been found statistically to be the most at risk group.
-Suicide is higher in police officers than the general public (Price, 2017).
-Suicide rates for police officers in Ontario, Canada was its highest in 2018, with nine officers completing suicide (Milliard, 2020).
+Police officers who are male, midway through their career (average of 12.2 years of experience), and fall below the rank of sergeant have been found statistically to be the highest risk group.
+Suicide is higher among police officers than the general public (Price, 2017).
+The suicide rate among police officers in Ontario, Canada, was highest in 2018 when nine officers completed suicide (Milliard, 2020).
 Experiencing traumatic stress was found to be associated with increased depression symptoms.
 In a longitudinal study police officers that were also experiencing marital difficulties were 4.8 times more likely to have attempted suicide and officers who had been suspended were 67 times more likely to have attempted suicide (Wang et al., 2010).
-Police officers who are experiencing traumatic stress symptoms that also report an increased alcohol use had higher rates of suicidal ideation.
+Police officers who are experiencing traumatic stress symptoms and also report increased alcohol use had higher rates of suicidal ideation.

 Alcohol Use Disorders

 Police officers are at an increased risk of developing alcohol use disorders.
-This is believed to be related to negative coping strategies to deal with the stress of the profession.
-As well as a want to fit in with other officers, where social settings often centre on alcohol.
-According to a study by Ballenger et al., (2011) 18% of male officers and 16% of female officers stated they had experienced negative effects from their alcohol use.
-Overall, 7.8% of officers felt these negative effects over their lifetime, and met the criteria for alcohol abuse or dependence.
+This is believed to be related to negative strategies to cope with the stress of the profession and a desire to fit in with other officers in social settings that often center on alcohol.
+According to a study by Ballenger et al. (2011), 18% of male officers and 16% of female officers stated they had experienced negative effects from their alcohol use.
+Overall, 7.8% of officers felt these negative effects over their lifetime and met the criteria for alcohol abuse or dependence.
 Gender did not affect the pattern of alcohol use among police officers.
 However, the rate of alcohol use in female officers was significantly higher than females in the general population (Ballenger et al., 2011).

 Retirement